top of page

 APC: Along with hope, you infuse Labyrinths Borne with joy.
 The joy between Papá and Cassie, and also the joy of the new gens working together to rebuild their world.

-FLA: It’s a hope and joy that’s set-in contradistinction to the dark emotions that feed xenophobia, homophobia, misogyny; those negative feelings fed by the fear and anger that we see ripping the world apart today.
+FLA: It’s a hope and joy that stands in contradistinction to the dark emotions that feed xenophobia, homophobia, misogyny; those negative feelings fed by the fear and anger that we see ripping the world apart today.
 There's a moment when Papá writes, “humanity began to end when people backed political authoritarianism and ideologues ideology of nationalism.
-It ended when a pandemic of fear led a majority of people on the planet to delight in inflicting suffering on the unwelcome disposable women, children, ethnic and racial, others bisexual, trans, gay, lesbian peoples, etc.”
+It ended when a pandemic of fear led a majority of people on the planet to delight in inflicting suffering on the unwelcome disposable women, children, ethnic and racial, others bisexual, trans, gay, lesbian peoples.”

-APC: There’s also a moment when Papá writes how if you kill the person and you kill the hope and you spread the fear, a collective fear,
+APC: There’s also a moment when Papá writes how if you kill the person and you kill the hope, you spread the fear—a collective fear.

 APC: Is hope the same as faith?

-FLA: Faith and fate go hand in hand; it’s the core to religions; it is inaction; it is believing in something to come that will save the day, and not seeing clearly that we have the power to act and to change to actively work to make that thing better.
+FLA: Faith and fate go hand in hand; it’s the core to religions; it is inaction; it is believing in something to come that will save the day—and not seeing clearly that we as a collective have the power to act and actively work to make life better, for everyone.

 APC: The relationship between Papá and Cassie is at the heart of Labyrinths Borne, and with this a celebration of Latinx culture and familia.
 We don’t see much of this in mainstream media.